sictweb/bti425-2020/graded-work/assign1.md

 From a behaviour point of view, data for the object-to-be-edited will be fetched (from the web service) in the `componentDidMount()` function.

+There are different strategies for showing/inserting the data-to-be-edited into the form elements.
+You may, or may not have to, use the `value` attribute.
+If you want to use that, please remember that its name in React JSX is `defaultValue`.

 Then, data will be sent to the web service, in a "submit" button handler function.
 After a successful save, redirect to the "detail" (get one) component, so that the user sees the results of their "edit existing" work.

+> One more time... make sure that you know and understand the *shape* of the data that the web service is expecting in an "edit existing" request.
+Then, send data that matches that shape.

 Here's what it could look like; this is from the professor's sample solution.